nwnoll/taxalogue/README.md

         # bundle install

-5. Download records from up to three different source databases
+5. Download records from up to three different source databases, for BOLD manually download the [datapackages](https://boldsystems.org/index.php/datapackages)

         # Since BOLD now offers to download a snapshot of the current database, it is recommended to use it
         # The datapackages are listed at https://boldsystems.org/index.php/datapackages